iamantony/iamantony.github.io/about.md

 <p>
 Since that I changed several jobs.
 Worked as Game Developer (it was fun!), frontend/backend developer (unfortunately not too long and still have weak knowledge of web development).
-I started to learn Python (love it!) and became interested in image processing.
+I started to learn Python (love it!), Java, Android and became interested in image processing.
 </p>

 <p>